|

 Latin form of Greek Patroklos, meaning "glory

 of the father."
+In

-myth name of the best friend of Achilles.
+mythology, this is the name of the best friend of Achilles.

 Both were heroes who fought against the Trojans.
-The name is composed of the

-Greek elements patros "of the father" and kleos
+name composed of the elements patros "of the father" and kleos

 - PATRYK:

-Polish form of Latin Patricius,
+Polish form of Greek Patrikios,

 - PATSY:

-English unisex pet form of Patrick "nobleman" and Patricia
+pet form of both English Patrick and

 - PATXI: